 Replatforming an existing spare parts ecommerce environment in a large international B2B organisation can be a challenge.
 Replatforming under circumstances that Dynapac was facing, is a true tour de force.

-- The current platform was becoming obsolete within the next 6 months
+- The existing e-commerce platform was becoming obsolete within the next 6 months

 - business needed to keep running